Meet our team

 Physiotherapist

 Sarah graduated in 2005 from Sydney University.
 Since then she has gained a wide range of experience in both adult and paediatric acute hospital and private musculoskeletal practice settings in Sydney and London.
-Sarah has worked in the Redlands and been an integral part of the Physio on Bayside team for the past 8 years.
+Sarah has worked in the Redlands and been an integral part of the Physio on Bayside team since 2016.

 Sarah is an extremely experienced Physiotherapist with a history of getting results for patients with headaches associated with neck and jaw pain.
 She now utilises those skills with her hands-on approach to TMJ and jaw pain.